Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 ### 5.3.3	Training requirements
 The staff in charge of the CA services is adequately trained for the tasks that they perform.
 Actalis provides staff with initial training at the time of recruitment, including courses held by external teachers when deemed necessary, and training on the job.

-The staff involved in the verification of information (Validation Specialists) are trained on at least the following topics: Public Key Infrastructures (PKI), identification and authentication policies and procedures, common threats to information verification procedures, and CAB Forum Requirements [BR] and Guidelines [EVGL].
+The staff involved in the verification of information (Validation Specialists) are trained on at least the following topics: Public Key Infrastructures (PKI), identification and authentication policies and procedures, common threats to information verification procedures, and CAB Forum Requirements.
 The records of this training, which is provided at least yearly, are kept and made available to the auditors on request.

 ### 5.3.4	Retraining frequency and requirements
 For all personnel working in the CA service, the need for new training is assessed at least once per year (or in advance, in case new developments/services), so as to ensure that all personnel are always able to perform their tasks satisfactorily and competently.
 Furthermore, training on information security matters is held annually for all staff.